xrrocha/nobocoder/README.md

 ## Simple Spelling Suggestion in Scala ##

-This document describes a (rather simplistic) spelling suggestion algorithm and its evolving implementation in Scala.
+This document (written for the [North Boynton Coders meetup](http://www.meetup.com/nobocoders/events/171065012/)) describes a rather simplistic spelling suggestion algorithm and its evolving implementation in Scala.
 This implementation starts with a scripting formulation that is progressively modified towards a more functional, Scala-idiomatic style.